ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 <hr>
 <b id="f1">1</b> In this context, a "decentralised algorithm" is one that does not need to be invoked from a special coordinating process; any process in the system can act as the initiator.
-A beneficial side-effect of this is that if two processes simultaneously decide to initiate a snapshot, then nothing detrimental happens.[↩](#a1)
+A beneficial side-effect of this is that if two processes simultaneously decide to initiate a snapshot, then nothing detrimental happens. [↩](#a1)